FlightControl-Master/slate/source/includes/Wrapper.Positionable.md

 The following methods can be used to identify an measurable object:

-* POSITIONABLE-GetID: Returns the ID of the measurable object.
+* POSITIONABLE-GetID-: Returns the ID of the measurable object.
-* POSITIONABLE-GetName: Returns the name of the measurable object.
+* POSITIONABLE-GetName-: Returns the name of the measurable object.